“However motherhood comes to you, is a miracle” – Valerie Harper

 - I feel like I have done everything I can for this child but they still don’t feel loved.

-In today’s world parenting can feel kind of lonely and overwhelming.
-For adoptive parents this is even more the case.
+In today’s world, parenting can feel kind of lonely and overwhelming.
+For adoptive parents, this is even more so the case.
 Chances are that the Mommy and Me classes don’t have other mothers with adopted babies.
 Your child’s classroom this year doesn’t have another adopted child to connect with.
 The neighbors have children but they aren’t adopted.
 Your sister’s kids aren’t adopted and your parents never raised an adopted child

 So where do you go for support specific to parenting an adopted child?

 I am here for you.
-Adoption has been my passion, both professionally and personally.
+Adoption is my passion, both professionally and personally.

 Before graduate school, I joined AmeriCorps and tutored children in foster care.
 I still remember those children to this day.
 During my years as a therapist in community mental health, whenever I was assigned a case involving adoption or foster care, I would get especially excited.
-I provided home based therapy to well intentioned parents and their amazing children who came from some tough beginnings.
+I provided home-based therapy to well-intentioned parents and their amazing children who came from some tough beginnings.
 Parents were frustrated with their child’s behaviors, they had limited resources and were unprepared to deal with all that came with parenting their kids.
-Although, those were some of my favorites cases, they were definitely some of the most challenging.
+Although those were some of my favorites cases, they were some of the most challenging.

 Adoption has always been in my heart.
-When it came time to grow my family, my husband and I embarked on our own journey to adoption.
+When it came time to grow my family, my husband and I embarked on our journey to adoption.
 We now have 2 beautiful children who have transformed my life.
 They have taught me so much about love and patience.
-As a mother, I understand you.
+As a mother, I understand.